ikunetwork/WhitePaper/README.md

 ### IKU Scales at Low Cost

 The current legacy model is costly as we explained above.
 IKU on the other hand can scale cost as IKU addresses a ~ $10 - $100  million requirement per medicine approval (redeveloping generic) vs. ~ $2.6B patent NME market per medicine approval (NME).
-Figure E compares this for better context:
+Figure F compares this for better context:

-**Figure E: IKU Scales at Low Cost**
+**Figure F: IKU Scales at Low Cost**

 <img width="900" alt="IKU Scales at Low Cost" src="https://github.com/ikunetwork/WhitePaper/raw/master/IKU%20Scales.png">
 ~30 medicines (~5% of all ongoing R&D at all times) are approved by the FDA annually at a ~$5.2B Total Average R&D Spend per Year, but IKU is epected to address ~180 at a fraction of the cost, as the FDA approval for non-patents is ~30%.